 This is required, irrespective of any scenario.
 Let us discuss this sequence of events to get the ConfigMgr client registered.

 Step 8.
 ConfigMgr client sent AAD token request to Azure AD

 ConfigMgr Client request for AAD token.
 You can see below the AAD token retrieved and cached.
 In my scenario, I have enabled Azure AD user discovery enabled.

 Step 9.
-Management Point register the ConfigMgr client after validating AAD Token
+Management Point registers the ConfigMgr client after validating AAD Token

-ConfigMgr agent communicate with MP via CMG.
+The configMgr agent communicates with MP via CMG.
 MP registers the client after successful AAD Auth token validation.

 ClientIDManager.log indicate registration and approval status as shown below.